Last Updated on by Jeremy

 In our ever-present quest to improve our travel blog, we have done a lot of back-end work you may not notice on the surface.

-One of those is optimizing our WordPress plugins, as these tools are what take sites like ours from a normal blog and transforms them into something special (not to mention helping get a ton of awesome blog traffic too).
+One of those is optimizing our WordPress plugins, as these tools are what take sites like ours from a normal blog and transform them into something special (not to mention helping get a ton of awesome blog traffic too).

 A problem we've noticed when it comes to viewing websites is that you can't tell what plug-ins they use outright, and today we wanted to share a breakdown of the WordPress plugins we use and love!